AndrewR613/Cybersec-Repo/README.md

 # Cybersec-Repo
-Repository including code written for U of T cybersecurity bootcamp and any other useful tools for cybersecurity.
+Repository including code written for U of T cybersecurity bootcamp, details of Microsoft Azure cloud deployment, and any other useful tools for cybersecurity.
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.